Blog

 Participation Fee Varies by event

-Atmosphere Established 1974.
-Sacred ground supporting Kichijoji's music culture for 50 years
+Atmosphere Founded in 1974.
+A holy site supporting Kichijoji's music culture for 50 years

-Where I spent my twenties.
-Since opening in 1974, countless musicians have stood on this basement stage.
-While not a constant session bar, open mics and session events occur irregularly.
-If you visit Kichijoji, experience the atmosphere here first.
+The place I spent my twenties hanging out.
+Since its founding in 1974, countless musicians have graced this basement stage.
+Though not a permanent session bar, it hosts irregular open mics and session events.
+If you're in Kichijoji, experience the air of this place first.

 6. Sometime (Kichijoji)